karriereat/go-scaffold/README.md

 - Dockerfile
 - go.mod

+Update `VERSION` and `CHANGELOG.md` to match your settings Change the `LICENSE` file or at least update the copyright information in its

 ## Makefile commands
 - `make build` - build {PROJECT} with in makefile defined OS-ARCH constellations
 - `make build-dev` - build {PROJECT} for OS-ARCH set by GOOS and GOARCH env variables